ccmmf/workflows/phase_1a_single_site_almond/README.md

     * `sipnet.in`, `sipnet.param-spatial`: Configuration files used by Sipnet.
 These are identical for each run, copied into every run directory because Sipnet expects to find them there.
     * `sipnet.param`: Values for Sipnet model parameters, set by starting from Sipnet's default parameter set and updating parameters set in the chosen PFT by taking draws from the PFT's parameter distributions.
   - `samples.Rdata`: The draws from requested parameter distributions that were used to set the Sipnet parameterization of each model in the run.
+  - If a sensitivity analysis is requested (by uncommenting the `<sensitivity.analysis>` block in `single_site_almond.xml`), it will add these additional components:
+    - `pft/`: Parameter sensitivity and variance decomposition plots from the sensitivity analysis, placed here because PEcAn's sensitivity analysis can be requested for many PFTs at once and is run separately for each one.
     - `sensitivity.output.<id>.<variable>.<years>.Rdata`: Results from the sensitivity analysis, processed and ready for visualization.
     - `sensitivity.results.<id>.<variable>.<years>.Rdata`: Results from the sensitivity simulations, extracted and set up for analysis.
     - `sensitivity.samples.<id>.Rdata`: The parameter values selected for the one-at-a-time sensitivity analysis, with each variable taken at its PFT median plus or minus the standard deviations specified in the settings XML.
 Note that these same values are also part of `samples.Rdata`.
   - `STATUS`: A plain text file containing start and end timestamps and statuses for each phase of the workflow.